savirsuda/savirsuda.github.io/_posts/2021-4-30-How-I-was-able-to-Retrieve-your-Personal-Documents-using-the-Wayback-Machine.md

 **Resources, Credits and Shoutouts**

 - Special thanks to [@nagli](https://twitter.com/naglinagli) for giving me the idea about this report by disclosing something similar on Hackerone!
-- Read this disclosed report by him on Hackerone - https://hackerone.com/reports/1034257
+- Read [this](https://hackerone.com/reports/1034257)disclosed report by him on Hackerone.
 - Join my Discord Server by clicking [here](https://discord.com/invite/VPtSS8gfZ4)!
 -
 Thanks for Reading this, hope you enjoyed my blog :)